Casework

 Missing Person: Clara M. (Frost) Koprowski

-Moxxy Forensic Investigations, LLC, has been requested to assist in researching the whereabouts of missing person Clara M. (Frost) Koprowski.
+Moxxy Forensic Investigations has been requested to assist in researching the whereabouts of missing person Clara M. (Frost) Koprowski.

 Clara M. "Inez" Frost was born on March 14th, 1929 in Hamilton, Ohio to Martin Van Buren Frost and Eva Catherine Berryman.

-Clara was last know to be alive in Cleveland, Ohio, in 1950, where she appears in the 1950 census.
+Clara was last known to be alive in Cleveland, Ohio, in 1950, where she appears in the 1950 census.

 By 1952, her husband, Chester Koprowski, had remarried and moved to Pennsylvania, where he died in 1962.